 First and foremost: what to consider before starting the actual search?

 1. Distance, distance, distance…

 It goes without saying that looking for a place in Lusail while your office is located in Al Wakra, is not the best of ideas.
 In your search, aim for areas near your work, unless of course there’s a reason to look elsewhere, such as…

 - Your kid’s school.

-There is an ongoing battle of opinions: should you look for a house close to a school, or for a school close to your house? 🙂 Since the number of good schools (and available spots there) is significantly lower than the number of places for rent in Doha, I’d say looking for a house close to school makes more sense.
+There is an ongoing battle of opinions: should you look for a house close to a school, or for a school close to your house? 🙂 Since the number of good schools (and available spots there) is significantly lower than the number of places for rent in Qatar, I’d say looking for a house close to school makes more sense.